Nuts! (film): Reception

 Reviewers called Nuts! humorous, entertaining, stranger than fiction, and "catnip for audiences of a certain type".

 Dennis Harvey wrote in Variety, "Lane and company created a sort of prankish ode to the classic American Dream of hard work and high ideals leading inevitably to fame, fortune and happiness.
 That's what Brinkley was really selling, and he mastered its packaging even if the content turned out to be mostly fraudulent".

 Robert Abele wrote in the Los Angeles Times: "...if there is a chilling takeaway, it lies in the residue of consternation Lane leaves behind.
 You may think falling for goat glands is a pre-Internet age, snake-oil era folly.
 But call it something else, and who knows what you'll believe if the spiel is powerful enough?"

-Ann Hornaday wrote that Lane's novel use of footnotes was a welcome and unique contribution to ongoing debates about truth and ethics in documentary film, but she also expressed concern that the footnotes appeared months after the movie's release, allowing "plenty of time for viewers to internalize the filmmaker's imaginary characters and outright fictions of historical truth".
+Ann Hornaday wrote that Lane's novel use of footnotes was a welcome and unique contribution to ongoing debates about truth and ethics in documentary film, but she also expressed concern that the footnotes appeared months after the movie's release, allowing "plenty of time for viewers to internalize the filmmaker's imaginary characters and outright fictions as historical truth".